KASY-TV

-KASY-TV (channel 50) is a television station in Albuquerque, New Mexico, United States, affiliated with MyNetworkTV.
-It is owned by Mission Broadcasting alongside Santa Fe–licensed CW outlet KWBQ (channel 19) and its Roswell-based satellite, KRWB-TV (channel 21).
-The two stations share studios with dual CBS/Fox affiliate KRQE (channel 13) on Broadcast Plaza in Albuquerque; KASY-TV's transmitter is located atop Sandia Crest.
+KASY-TV (channel 50) is a television station in Albuquerque, New Mexico, United States.
+It is primarily programmed as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+KASY-TV is owned by Mission Broadcasting alongside CW outlet KWBQ (channel 19); both stations are operated under a shared services agreement (SSA) by Nexstar Media Group, owner of Fox affiliate KRQE (channel 13).
+The four stations share studios at Broadcast Plaza in Albuquerque; KASY-TV's transmitter is located atop Sandia Crest.

-Nexstar Media Group, which owns KRQE and holds a majority stake in The CW, provides master control, technical, engineering and accounting services for KASY-TV and KWBQ through a shared services agreement (SSA), though the two stations are otherwise operated separately from KRQE as Mission handles programming, advertising sales and retransmission consent negotiations.

 History

 KASY-TV first signed on the air on October 6, 1995, owned by Ramar Communications and managed by Lee Enterprises (then-owners of CBS affiliate KRQE) under a local marketing agreement (LMA).
 The station was primarily a UPN affiliate, but had a secondary affiliation with The WB; this was easy to do as neither network had more than a couple nights a week of programming at that time.
 Initially, KASY ran cartoons, old movies, talk shows, and classic and recent off-network sitcoms.
 In fall 1997, KASY dropped WB programming and became an exclusive UPN affiliate; The WB would return to the market when upstart KWBQ signed on in March 1999 with a similar general entertainment format.
 In the interim, WB programming was brought in out-of-market from KTLA in Los Angeles or Chicago-based superstation WGN on Albuquerque area cable providers.